-1. You have a spouse, but no children: You must leave a minimum of 50% of your assets to your spouse.
+1. You have a spouse, but no children: You must leave a minimum of 50% of your assets to your spouse or registered partner.
 The other 50% may be left to entities of your choice.

-2. You have a spouse and children (or grandchildren): You must leave 25% to your spouse and 37.5% must be divided equally between your children.
+2. You have a spouse and children (or grandchildren): You must leave 25% to your spouse or registered partner and 37.5% must be divided equally between your children.
 The remaining 37.5% is yours to leave to whomever you wish.

-3. You have a spouse and living parents, but no children: Your spouse is entitled to 37.5% of your assets.
+3. You have a spouse and living parents, but no children: Your spouse or registered partner is entitled to 37.5% of your assets.
 Your parents are entitled to 12.5%, which will be divided evenly in the case of two living parents.

-4. You have a girlfriend, boyfriend or registered civil partner: You are not obligated to leave any of your assets to your partner.
+4. You have a girlfriend, boyfriend or non-registered partner: You are not obligated to leave any of your assets to your partner.